-This is Daniel Hernandez's TypePad Profile.
+This is Daniel Hernandez's Typepad Profile.

-Join TypePad and start following Daniel Hernandez's activity
+Join Typepad and start following Daniel Hernandez's activity

 Daniel Hernandez

-Journalist, blogger, chronicler.
+Journalist, communicator, chronicler.

 Interests: I'm interested in the fusion and mixing of all cultures, nations, and borders.
 As a storyteller my building blocks were shaped while growing up bilingual and bicultural on the U.S.-Mexico border, in multiethnic barrios.
 I'm excited by all forms of cultural production, by the intersections that exist between art, society, the sublime, and the streets.